52binge/52binge.blog.source/_posts/English/speaking/2022-p2-topic-list.md

 > 星期五, 四月 01 @ 20:30 (UTC+08:00) / 四月 02 @ 22:00

+Your good responses/sentences:

+I will do yoga and meditation on Saturday
+I'll attend this activity
+I'd like to talk about a walk that I had with a friend a half year ago I remember running from my work desk to the office gate gate as if I had found my freedom we thought we were going to have a 15 minute walk but we cam back after one hour we were about 1000 meters from the place I worked she is a classmate of my former colleague we had a burger first and tea followed by ice cream it was a lovely walk
+Grammar tips: (This is better to say)

+it was late in the evening we are hang out rather say it was late in the evening and we hung out- verb tense it was in the evening and the wind were blowing our face rather say it was late in the evening and the wind was blowing in our faces she living and working in Singapore rather say she is living and working in Singapore she is data analysis in that company rather say she is a data analyst (ana-list)  working in that company

 ## 3. a rule that you don’t like

 Describe a rule that you don’t like